Venetian painting: Media and techniques

 Venetian painters were among the first Italians to use oil painting, and also to paint on canvas rather than wooden panels.
 As a maritime power good quality canvas was always available in Venice, which was also beginning to run rather short of timber.
 The large size of many Venetian altarpieces (for example Bellini's San Zaccaria Altarpiece of 1505, originally on panel) and other paintings encouraged this, as large panel surfaces were expensive and difficult to construct.

 The Venetians did not develop a "native school" of fresco painting, often relying on Padua and Verona, Venetian from 1405, to supply painters (notably Paolo Veronese).
 They continued to add gold ground mosaics to San Marco long after the rest of Europe had abandoned the medium.
 Somewhat perversely, they were happy to add frescos to the outside of palazzi, where they deteriorated even faster than elsewhere in Italy, and have only left a few shadowy traces, but apart from the Doge's Palace, used them little in other interior settings.
 The rapid deterioration of external frescos is often attributed to the seaside Venetian climate, perhaps wrongly.
 Probably partly for this reason, until the 18th century (with rare exceptions) Venetian churches were never given a coherent scheme of decoration, but feature a "rich profusion of different objects in a picturesque confusion", often with much wall space taken up by grandiose wall-tombs.

-Compared to Florentine painting, Venetian painters mostly used and have left fewer drawings.
+Compared with Florentine painting, Venetian painters mostly used and have left fewer drawings.
 Perhaps for this reason, and despite Venice being Italy's largest centre of printing and publishing throughout the Italian Renaissance and for a considerable time afterwards, the Venetian contribution to printmaking is less than might be expected.
 Like Raphael, Titian experimented with prints, using specialist collaborators, but to a lesser extent.
 The engraver Agostino Veneziano moved to Rome in his twenties, and Giulio Campagnola and his adoptive son Domenico Campagnola are the main 16th-century artists who concentrated on printmaking and remained in the Republic of Venice, apparently mostly in Padua.
 The situation was different in the 18th century, when both Canaletto and the two Tiepolos were significant etchers, and Giovanni Battista Piranesi, though famous for his views of Rome, continued to describe himself as a Venetian for decades after moving to Rome.